zarusz/SlimMessageBus/docs/intro.md

 The `SomeConsumer` needs to be registered in your DI container.
 The SMB runtime will ask the chosen DI to provide the desired number of consumer instances.
 Any collaborators of the consumer will be resolved according to your DI configuration.

-Alternatively, if you do not want to implement the `IConsumer<SomeMessage>`, then you can provide the method (2) name or a delegate how to call your consumer (3):
+Alternatively, if you do not want to implement the `IConsumer<SomeMessage>`, then you can provide the method name (2) or a delegate that calls the consumer method (3):

 ```cs
 public class SomeConsumer